What does sativa do to you? Effects, uses, and more

 The native growing climate for most indica landscape strains is the arid, mountainous desert.
 Most of the original indica strains found their roots in the Hindu Kush mountain range, which spans the northern border of Afghanistan.
 Indica plants adapted to be smaller and bushier to protect themselves from UV rays, regulate their temperature effectively, and retain scarce rainwater.

-The difference is night and day—literally.
-People who use cannabis throughout the day commonly choose a sativa strain for the morning hours and an indica strain for the evening hours.
+The difference is night and day — literally.
+People who use cannabis throughout the day commonly choose a Sativa strain for the morning and daytime hours and an Indica strain for the evening hours.
 There will always be exceptions to the rule depending on how a particular strain affects someone.
-There are daytime indica users and nighttime sativa users, although they’re in the minority.*
+There are daytime Indica users and nighttime Sativa users, although they’re in the minority.*

-The effects of sativa are also largely influenced by the strain’s THC content—levels of THC dictate the plant’s total psychoactive capabilities.
-The more THC a strain of cannabis contains, the more powerful its effects will be.
-Experienced cannabis users tend to gravitate toward high-THC strains, and new cannabis users usually have better experiences with low-THC strains.*
+The effects of Sativa are also largely influenced by the THC content — levels of THC dictate the plant’s total psychoactive capabilities.
+The more THC a strain of cannabis contains, the more powerful and psychoactive its effects will be.
+Experienced cannabis users tend to gravitate toward high-THC strains, and new cannabis users usually have more positive experiences with low-THC strains.*

-Different strains will vary in their cannabinoid content.
-Sativa strains high in cannabidiol (CBD) may have more modest effects, and CBD can also mitigate some of the effects of THC by preventing it from binding to cannabinoid receptors in the brain.
-This process may reduce the impact of psychoactive chemical compounds in cannabis without sacrificing the benefits of minor cannabinoids.*
+Different strains will vary in their cannabinoid content — Sativa strains high in cannabidiol (CBD) may have more modest effects, and CBD can also mitigate some of the effects of THC by preventing it from binding to cannabinoid receptors in the brain.
+Diverse cannabinoid content, such as a product with CBD, CBN, and THC may reduce the psychoactive impact without sacrificing the benefits of THC.*

-The only way to know for sure how sativa will impact you is to try it for yourself.
-These are commonly reported benefits and effects that many people experience when they use Cannabis sativa.
-This is how most people describe their general experience with sativa strains:
+The only way to know for sure how Sativa will impact you is to try a small milligram amount for yourself.
+These are commonly reported benefits and effects that many people experience when they use Cannabis sativa, without abusing the substance.

 Energy support

-While the consensus among cannabis users is that indica strains make them sleepy, many people find that Cannabis sativa is a better option for daytime THC use.
-People who use sativa may find that they feel invigorated, euphoric, and able to check things off of their to-do list.*
+While the consensus among cannabis users is that Indica strains make them sleepy, many people find that Cannabis sativa is a better option for daytime THC use.
+People who use Sativa may find that they feel invigorated, creative, euphoric, and productive.*

 Sativa strains are heavily stimulating to the endocannabinoid system.
-Cannabinoids stimulate the receptors of the system to produce effects, which may include energized feelings.
+THC stimulates the CB1 receptors in the brain, which may include energizing, feel-good energy.*

-Part of this energy support may come from the terpenes in cannabis.
-Terpenes are aromatic compounds that occur in naturethe compounds responsible for the wellness effects of aromatherapy.
+Part of this energy support may also come from the terpenes in Sativa cannabis.
+Terpenes are aromatic compounds that occur in natural botanicals, fruits and herbs — the compounds responsible for the wellness effects of aromatherapy.

 Some terpenes, like citrusy limonene, may help people feel energized.
 If the scent of orange juice gets you up and moving in the morning, limonene will likely have energy-boosting effects for you.*